 A natural remedy for immune support

 Elderberry is all the rage right now.
 When our family started using elderberry for immune support several years ago, we got the funniest looks whenever we talked about it!
 The instant pot is a total game changer, and this powerhouse syrup is about to become one of your easiest health changes this year.
-But Instant Pot elderberry syrup with oils and wolf berry?
+But Instant Pot elderberry syrup with essential oils and raw honey.
 Woah.

 Why do we love elderberry?

 Elderberries have been used for centuries to help fight off colds, flus, infections, and shoot, even the plague!
 If you’ve done any research, you’ve probably come across the term – flavonoids – which are the reason that elderberries have that dark purple, almost black, coloring.
 What’s the big deal about these flavonoids?
 In short, they boost the production of cytokines, little proteins that do a great job of being messengers to the immune system.
 These little guys are vital in helping signal the immune system to fight off colds, flus, and infections year round.

 Elderberries are also known to contain anti-viral properties which is why you’re seeing so many people turn to this kind of support for their families!

 This incredible study showed the dramatic impact of elderberry on a population in Panama batting the flu in 1995.
 Symptoms with those who used elderberry were improved in 2 days versus 6 days for those not taking elderberry!
 Numerous studies have surfaced showing the antiviral properties of this incredible plant.
 Here are a couple more of my favorites: